 6) an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions

 7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

 Program Educational Objectives

-These objectives are consistent with the mission of the Watson School, which is to provide instructional and research services in the broad field of engineering and applied science.
+These objectives are consistent with the mission of Watson College, which is to provide instructional and research services in the broad field of engineering and applied science.